Token-Cards

 → You multiply your total dice result by this number. -

-An Illustration: A dramatic image showing a power in action
+An Illustration: A dramatic image showing what the card represents in action.

 → This is flavour only.
 Anyone can use any card, regardless of who’s in the picture. -